CodesInTheShell/djhautomodel/README.md

 # You can also Clone and build and Run
-Clone the repository and run the following in same directory as the Dockerfile docker build --tag djhautomodel . docker run -p 8000:8000 -it --name mydjhautomodel djhautomodel
+Clone the repository and run the following in same directory as the Dockerfile

+$docker build --tag djhautomodel .

+$docker run -p 8000:8000 -it --name mydjhautomodel djhautomodel